Sources of sport enjoyment for African-American college students attending an historically Black college

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 DeVito, Anna Elizabeth, "Sources of sport enjoyment for African-American college students attending an historically Black college" (2001).
 Teaching and Leadership - Dissertations.
-Paper 66.
+66.